yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 - The `ISpaceProxy` variable represents a remote or embedded space proxy (for a single space or clustered) and **should be constructed only** once throughout the lifetime of the application process.
 - You should treat the `ISpaceProxy` variable as a singleton to be shared across multiple different threads.
 - The `ISpaceProxy` interface is a thread safe and there is no need to create an `ISpaceProxy` variable per application thread.
-- In case the space has been fully terminated (no backup or primary instances running any more) the client space proxy will try to reconnect to the space up to a predefined timeout based on the [Proxy Connectivity] settings.
+- In case the space has been fully terminated (no backup or primary instances running any more) the client space proxy will try to reconnect to the space up to a predefined timeout based on the depanlinkProxy Connectivitytengahlink/xap97/proxy-connectivity.htmlbelakanglink settings.
 If it fails to reconnect, an error will be displayed.
 {% endnote %}

 # Operations